Alcoholic Beverage Policy and Procedure UPPS No. 05.03.03

 04. EDUCATIONAL PROGRAMS

-04.02 The University’s Alcohol & Drug Resource Center (ADRC) Office provides a variety of resources for those with questions and concerns about the use or misuse of alcoholic beverages and controlled substances.
+04.03 The following support services are available to members of the university community with questions and concerns about the use or misuse of alcoholic beverages and controlled substances.

 d.
-Dean of Students Office;
+Office of the Dean of Students;

 e.
-Attorney for Students.
+Attorney for Students;

 05. PROCEDURES FOR PUBLICIZING THIS POLICY

-a.
-A notice in the student handbook;
+a. a notice in the Student Handbook;

 06. REVIEWERS OF THIS UPPS